ARGUMENTATION STUDIES:

 Frans H. van Eemeren & Rob Grootendorst, 2004, A Systematic Theory of Argumentation – The Pragma-Dialectical Approach.

-The “Informal Logic” of Anthony Blair, Ralph Johnson, Douglas Walton and John Woods connects argumentation studies to a logic and to a philosophy which take into account the ordinary dimensions of speech and reasoning.
+The “Informal Logic” of Anthony Blair, Ralph Johnson, Douglas Walton and John Woods combines argumentation studies with a logic and a philosophy that take into account the ordinary dimensions of speech and reasoning.
 The focus is on the evaluation of the arguments and their educational applications in the development of critical thinking.
-The concept of argument scheme has been defined so as to integrate their corresponding counter-arguments, and developed on this basis a new approach to argument criticism.
+The concept of argument scheme is defined to include their corresponding counterarguments, and, on this basis, a new approach to argument criticism is developed.

 Howard Kahane, 1971, Logic and Contemporary Rhetoric The Use of Reason in Everyday Life.